-On one bottle you add 1/3 the height with vinegar or lemon juice.
-Don’t close the cap in just yet.
-Now on your piece of paper or tissue, add about 3 teaspoons of baking soda then fold the tissue over it.
-Gently put the tissue with the baking soda in the bottle with vinegar then immediately seal it with the cap.
+Add the liquid you want to carbonate into one bottle, making sure that the tip of the tubing goes all the way down into the bottle.
+On another bottle, pour vinegar or lemon juice to fill 1/3 of its height.
+Do not close the cap just yet.
+Now, on a piece of paper or tissue, place approximately 3 teaspoons of baking soda and fold the tissue over it.
+Carefully insert the tissue with the baking soda into the bottle containing vinegar, and immediately seal it with the cap.

-At this time the baking soda and vinegar mixture will start to react but the reaction won’t be as rapid because of the paper.
-If you just add the baking soda straight to the vinegar, the reaction would make it foam over the bottle and that’s not what you want.
-Now that the carbon dioxide is forming, it will move from that bottle into the other bottle where your liquid to be carbonated is in.
+At this point, the baking soda and vinegar mixture will start to react.
+However, the reaction will not be rapid due to the presence of the paper.
+This step prevents the mixture from foaming over the bottle, which is not the desired outcome.
+Once carbon dioxide begins to form, it will move from the bottle with the baking soda and vinegar mixture into the other bottle where your liquid to be carbonated is located.